kevlee1/exploreringtoadz.market/README.md

-# alientoadz.market
+# mystictoads.market

-this is the repo that powers [alientoadz.market](https://alientoadz.market). forked from [ylukem/robes.market](https://ghosts.market)
+this is the repo that powers [mystictoads.market](https://mystictoads.market). forked from [ylukem/robes.market](https://robes.market)

 it's a next.js app hosted on vercel. pull requests welcome!